ltratt/pizauth/README.md

 pizauth's configuration file is `~/.config/pizauth.conf`.
 You need to specify at least one `account`, which tells pizauth how to authenticate against a particular OAuth2 setup.
-Most sers will also want to receive asynchronous notifications of authorisation requests and errors, which requires setting `auth_notify_cmd` and `error_notify_cmd`.
+Most users will also want to receive asynchronous notifications of authorisation requests and errors, which requires setting `auth_notify_cmd` and `error_notify_cmd`.